danielakuinchtner/danielakuinchtner/README.md

 ### Hi there 👋

+I'm a computer scientist and a MSc student.
+I'm currently working on how to improve runtime of Markov Decision Process (MDP) solvers using Tensor Decomposition. ⚡

+In my repositories you can find assignments of my graduation degree using several techniques and applications. 😄

 <!--
 **danielakuinchtner/danielakuinchtner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.